Blast destroys houses in Belgium's Antwerp

-An explosion destroyed three houses on the outskirts of the Belgian port city of Antwerp on Tuesday, emergency services said.
+An explosion destroyed a number of houses on the outskirts of the Belgian port city of Antwerp on Tuesday, emergency services said.

-Rescue crews freed two people from the debris, one of whom was seriously injured.
-They were seeking to free a third person and were looking for a fourth person believed to be trapped under the debris, the city's fire service said.
-It was still unclear what caused the explosion in the southern Antwerp suburb of Wilrijk, the fire service said.
+Emergency crews freed one person from the debris, but others might still be trapped in the southern suburb of Wilrijk, the city's fire service said.

-Also Read: AP, UP, MP and West Bengal perform well in completing houses under PMAY: ICRA
+It was still unclear what caused the explosion, the fire service said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)